-Hence, it is paramount to cast our general equilibrium within a growth model.
-Despite the fact that the literature is rich and extensive, a number of important issues including the impact of trade on economic growth, its differential effects on south visa-a-vie north, and its effect on inequality are still in dispute.
-The current paper addresses these three aspects and contributes to these branches of literature.
-Although the literature on growth and trade theory is somewhat rich (e.g., Grossman and Helpman, 1990 and Rivera-Batiz and Romer, 1991), this literature seldom provides a model that explains a direct relationship between trade and growth.
+The literature is rich and extensive.
+Nevertheless, a number of important issues including the impact of trade on economic growth, its differential effects on south visa-a-vie north, and its effect on inequality are still in dispute and remain to be fully addressed.
+The current paper takes a holistic view of these three aspects and in that it contributes to these related branches of literature.
+Although the literature on growth and trade theory is substantial (e.g., Grossman and Helpman, 1990 and Rivera-Batiz and Romer, 1991), this literature seldom provides a model that explains a direct relationship between trade and growth.
 In contrast, our paper provides such a direct link whereby trade by itself allows growth rate to increase.
 In other words, there is a subtle and significant difference between our model and those models of trade and endogenous growth.
 For instance, the key driving force in Rivera-Batiz and Romer (1991) is technological progress while product innovation and research R&D are the driving force in Grossman and Helpman (1990), and not trade as such.
 Trade is the facilitator of technical progress and R&D. Hence, trade plays an indirect role.
 There is no growth without innovations and just trade opening does not stimulate growth.
 On the other hand, the link between growth and trade is direct in our model as the driving force is just trade.
 We do not need innovation to grow faster.
 Notably, in terms of casual observations, the fastest growing countries in the world during the past few decades (i.e., China and India) are not global leaders in innovation.
 A direct link between trade and growth that our model provides is the access to the global supply chain.
 In fact, trade in final goods in our setup will not affect growth rate and only lead to gains from trade, but trade in intermediates and accessing global supply chain will lead to dynamic gains.
 It is a unique theoretical structure where the direct link between supply chain driven gains from trade trade and growth is very cleanly demonstrated.
 Well accepted stylized empirical facts are theoretically shown under the umbrella of a unified model.